 We fund research on Gyrate Atrophy!
 If you are a researcher working on gyrate atrophy or considering working on gyrate atrophy, then we want to hear from you!

 Learn about research to date, connect to other researchers and apply for funding.
-We support research on gyrate atrophy and we support efforts to connect gyrate atrophy researchers to each other to enable collaboration.
 While there is much to learn from related diseases, we do not support research on other diseases.
 See below for guidelines and instructions to apply.
+Research is going on around the world on gyrate atrophy - in the Netherlands and in Mexico.

 Overview of gyrate atrophy